mattpidden/vla0/README.md

 - **TensorRT-LLM Integration**: Our initial experiments suggest inference speed could be improved from 4 Hz to 6 Hz using optimized inference engines like TensorRT-LLM.
 - **Lower Precision Deployment**: Implementing quantization and lower precision inference (e.g., INT8) could provide significant speed improvements with minimal accuracy loss.
 - **Direct LeRobot Integrations**: Make integrating with lerobot simpler and easier.

 ---

+### Using VLA-0 in Your Research?

+We'd love to hear about your work!
+If you've used VLA-0 in your research or projects, please reach out to [Ankit Goyal](mailto:ankgoyal@umich.edu) — we'd be happy to feature your work.

+---